J. Clarke Richardson Collegiate: Building

-Sports
+Sports and Teams

 Athletic co-curricular activities include basketball, soccer, ice hockey, football, volleyball, track and field, field hockey, badminton, tennis, baseball and cross-country running.
-Cricket is also played by some students in J. Clarke Richardson.
+The Cricket team won the Mayor's Cup in 2025 and was ranked the top high school Cricket team in the Province.
 The Richardson teams are known as the Richardson Storm.

 In recent years, J Clarke Richardson has become known as a dominant basketball school and have consistently been ranked in the top 10 basketball schools in the GTA.
-They have participated in back-to-back LOSSA championships, one of which they won.
-They competed the OFSAA basketball tournament in the years 2010 and 2011 respectively; in 2011 they finished fourth.
+They have participated in back-to-back LOSSA championships in 2010 and 2011, one of which they won.
+They competed the OFSAA basketball tournament in the years 2010 and 2011 respectively.
+In 2011, they finished fourth in OFSAA.
 In 2010, J. Clarke's basketball was once ranked number 1 in the GTA and all of Canada.
+In 2026 they were declared LOSSA co-champions with Pickering High School and competed in OFSAA.

+Unified Sport is an important part of the Richardson culture.
+The school is one of seven schools across the Province to be awarded the All School Banner for Unified Sport.
+The All School Banner honours schools who have demonstrated excellence in Inclusion by achieving eight or more initiatives in the areas of Inclusive Sports & Health, Youth Leadership and Whole School Engagement.
+In 2025 three athletes and one alumni from Richardson were selected to play for Team Canada in the 3X3 World Basketball Games in Puerto Rico.
+The girls' team placed fourth and the boys' team won bronze in these World Championships.

+The school has also done well in track and field, particularly in the 100 m sprinting, in which they hold the senior boys record in Central Ontario with a time of 10.73 s (2011).

 The 2014 robotics won regional competition GTR west and progressed to the world robotics championship in St.Louis, Missouri.

-The school has also done well in track and field, particularly in the 100 m sprinting, in which they hold the senior boys record in Central Ontario with a time of 10.73 s (2011).
+In 2026 the Robotics team qualified for the Canada Cup, which is an International event that hosts teams from around the world.
+Richardson is a leader in robotics in the Ajax area with as the teams work to support the development of elementary school teams through mentorship, sharing of robotics materials and hosting robotics events.

+In 2026, Richardson won Outstanding Production in the National Theatre School's Durham Regional Drama Festival.
+They were invited to perform in the Eastern Showcase to be held at Queen's University.
+This winning production was written collectively by the Richardson drama students and staff.

 J. Clarke has also sent an alumnus to the United States on Division 1 NCAA soccer scholarships.

 The NFL's New York Jets Nathan Shepherd, was the only Canadian 2018 NFL draft pick and graduate of J Clarke Richardson.